edfungus/metrics/README.md

 ### Implementations

-* simple.go has a straight forward dumb implementation of registry
+* simple.go has a straight forward naive implementation of registry
+* better.go has a better(?) implementation of registry
+* cache.go has an implmentation with a cache